ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.md

 ![Adding a property](./images/branchdef2.png)

-Repeat the same for the other preperties.
+Repeat the same for the other properties.
 For example, here is the phone definition: ![phone definition](./images/branchdef3.png)

-For the arrays, this is the same principle, except that we create an object of type array, and then select the type of intems in the array.
+For the arrays, this is the same principle, except that we create an object of type array, and then select the type of items in the array.
 Below the phoneArray object

 ![phoneArray definition](./images/branchdef4.png)